MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 When the settings are enabled:

 - Users can view, access, and complete the enrollment flow.
-- The entry point will show on Teams settings page.
+- The entry point will show on Teams settings page under the **Recognition** tab.

 Settings are disabled by default.
 When the settings are disabled:

 - Users who have never enrolled can't view, enroll, or re-enroll.
 - The entry point to enrollment flow will be hidden.
 - If users select a link to enrollment page, they'll see a message that this feature isn't enabled for their organization.
-- Users who've already enrolled will be able to view and remove their biometric data in the Teams settings.
+- Users who have already enrolled will be able to view and remove their biometric data in the Teams settings.
 Once they remove their biometric data, they won't be able to view, access, or complete the enrollment flow.

-## Set biometric usage
+### Set biometric usage

-Turn on or off biometric usage for attribution and dimerization.
+Turn on or off biometric usage for attribution and diarization.
 Speaker diarization is the process of partitioning an input audio stream into homogeneous segments according to the speaker identity.
 Use `RoomAttributeUserOverride` in Rooms to set biometric usage.
 An admin can control if users in a conference room will be attributed, diarized (distinguished), or neither.
 This policy controls use of both voice and face for transcription attribution purposes.
 This setting is **off** by default, so it won't use a user's attribute or distinguish features.

 - Rooms won't send audio stream-saving bandwidths from the room.
 - Rooms users won't be attributed or diarized, and their voice signatures won't be retrieved or used at all.